 To: Date:

 Parent/or Guardian

 Street Address:

-Parent/or Guardian Street Address: City/State Please be notified that copies of the ZIP:
+City/State

 Community School District's official student

 records concerning, (full legal name of student) have been transferred to:

 School District Name Address

 upon the written statement that the student intends to enroll in said school system.

+If you desire a copy of such records furnished, pleaundersigned.
+A reasonable charge will be made for

-• ate, misleading or otherwise in violation of the privacy or hearing to challenge the contents of such records.
+If you believe such records transferred are inaccurate other rights of the student, you have the right to a l ate, misleading or otherwise in violation of the privacy or hearing to challenge the contents of such records.

 (Name)

 (Title)